xXAI-botXx/CPP/README.md

 - Download a C++ Compiler in **Windows**:
     - https://cygwin.com/install.html
-    - make sure to install following extension (use the search bar):
+    - make sure to install following extension (use the search bar，choose a version and click that it should get download):
         - gcc-g++
         - gcc-core
         - make
         - gdb
+    - Add cygwin to the system path variables.
+Then you can use the normal cmd or Powershell or the terminal in Visual Studio Code.<br>To do so，you have to search/open the system-variables (environment variables).
+There you search the entry "Path", there should be already some paths.
+To these paths you add the path of Cygwin bin folder, probably: **C:\cygwin64\bin** <br>And now it should work.
+Maybe a restart is requirement, if it doesn't works.
     - Testing:
     ```terminal
     make --version